LitExtension Blog

 What to do about it

 If you're building your first store, use this checklist as a platform selection tool.
-Before committing, run through the must-have tier and ask: are these available natively, on the plan I can afford, without custom development?
+Before committing, run through the list and ask: are these available natively, on the plan I can afford, without custom development?

 Let Our Experts Handle Your Store Migration!